AinzuOoalGoun/Medical-Coder/README.md

 1. Type your medical coding query in the text input field
 2. Click "Send" or press Enter to submit
-3. The AI will respond with relevant ICD-10 or CPT codes
+3. The AI will respond with relevant ICD-10 codes
 4. You can click on example queries in the sidebar for quick access
 5. Your conversation history is maintained during the session
 6. View real-time metrics of your coding queries